influxdata/docs-v2/content/v2.0/reference/flux/functions/http/endpoint.md

 weight: 202
 ---

-The `http.endpoint()` function sends output data to a an HTTP URL using the POST request method.
+The `http.endpoint()` function sends output data to an HTTP URL using the POST request method.

 _**Function type:** Output_